 When you apply current to the conductor it will produce a magnetic effect or field around it, so basically the wire acts like a magnet, and it will interact with the permanent magnet you have placed next to it, this effect can be reversed by changing the direction of the current, which according to the rule changes the direction of magnetic field produced by it.

 We know that in magnets like poles repel and unlike poles attract each other, so depending on the direction of the magnetic field induced, the conductor will either get attracted or get repelled by the permanent magnet.

-If you have got any doubts regarding this article you can talk to our mentors at byjus.com.
+Hope you have understood the experiment to prove the effect of magnet on current carrying wire.
+If you have got any doubts regarding this article you can talk to our mentors at BYJU’S.

 Put your understanding of this concept to test by answering a few MCQs.
 Click ‘Start Quiz’ to begin!